PsiPhiTheta/The-Digital-Deluge/tools/README.md

 Note: This is a list of the tools (both written scripts & 3rd party) used in the GDPR analysis project.
 Development was limitted by the tight timeframe of the project.

+Contributors: please add tools using pull requests or suggest them in the issues, this repo is actively maintained

 # 1. Facebook

 ## 1.1.
 3rd Party Tools